George Owen Knapp: Knapp in Santa Barbara

 The Knapps, traveling with the Billingses, came by train west to Santa Barbara, and stayed at the Potter Hotel in 1904.
-They returned the next year and purchased 11 parcels of land in Montecito, California near the beach where they stated they had plans to build.
+They returned the next year and purchased 11 parcels of land in Montecito, California, near the beach where they stated they had plans to build.
 They did not return for six years.

 When they returned in 1911, the Knapps made Santa Barbara a more permanent residence.
 Staying at the Potter for six weeks, they purchased the 70-acre Arcady estate in Montecito from Ralph Radcliffe Whitehead and sold the 11 beach parcels.
 The Knapp's launched an expansion of the already large home, with E. Russell Ray as architect.
 The remodel was completed a year later and the Knapp's moved in during August 1912.
 The gardens at Arcady were designed by Carleton Winslow and Francis T. Underhill.

+In 1913, Knapp purchased the "Tanglewood" property(modernly known as Ganna Walska Lotusland) from Caroline Lucy Tallant.
+Widow of Ralph Kinton Stevens.
+He later sells the property in 1916 to the Gavit family.

 The Knapps extended their holdings to 148 acres at Arcady, and began purchasing other local properties.
-They acquired beachfront property at Sandyland Cove, California where the Knapps, the Billingses, and the Frederick Forrest Peabodys all owned adjacent homes and property.
+They acquired beachfront property at Sandyland Cove, California, where the Knapps, the Billingses, and the Frederick Forrest Peabodys all owned adjacent homes and property.
 Knapp also purchased six separate mountain estates above Santa Barbara.

 The most famous of these was Knapp's Castle.
 Knapp purchased the land in 1916 and built roads in to make it accessible.
 He built a large stone and wood retreat with five bedrooms and five fireplaces.
 The site also had a guest house, servant's quarters, and a superintendent's house.

-Other mountain retreats Knapp owned in the area were the Laurel Springs Ranch (purchased in 1925) which he refurbished and made available as a nurse's retreat (and which was the future home of Jane Fonda and Tom Hayden), the El Capitan Ranch at Refugio Pass, Indian Camp (aka Wagon Wheels), Lower Indian Camp (aka Punch Bowl), and Agua Caliente Springs.
+Other mountain retreats Knapp owned in the area were the Laurel Springs Ranch (purchased in 1925), which he refurbished and made available as a nurse's retreat (and which was the future home of Jane Fonda and Tom Hayden), the El Capitan Ranch at Refugio Pass, Indian Camp (aka Wagon Wheels), Lower Indian Camp (aka Punch Bowl), and Agua Caliente Springs.